Spiritus Hermeticum: part four

 Those of you who have studied our various articles or are accomplished occultists will recognise that the three selves of the Kahunas correspond to the body and lower mind (one principle), Higher Mind and Divine Soul in the scheme of Western occult science.
 Among Eastern occultists these three principles are generally called Manas, Buddhi and Atma.
 Theosophists use different terms such as Sthula-Sarira (physical body); Linga Sharira (astral body); and Kama rupa (lower, animal mind).
 In her books, H. P. Blavatsky invariably uses the term Manas to apply to either mind, sometimes qualifying it with the prefix 'higher' or 'lower' to indicate which is meant.
 She knew, as every occultist does, that the lower and Higher Minds can leave the body independently, such as happens during so-called 'dreams'.
 We discussed this in the penultimate article in our occult studies course, as well as in Bombast and Flitterflop's Astral Conversation about dreams and dreaming.
 Each mind can also leave the body during so-called 'astral projection,' deep meditation and during trauma of some kind.
 Near Death experiences (NDEs) are an example of such severe shocks.

 This begs the question how do the magicians of the Kahunas (in common with many other 'wild' or so-called 'primitive' peoples) know all this?
 The answer is simple and therefore not obvious to the clever anthropologists who study the customs and beliefs of such so-called 'savages.'
 Their knowledge is nothing more nor less than a faint and distorted echo of the once great Wisdom of the most evolved people of Atlantis, and, probably, of Lemuria too.
 If you were to conclude from this that the Kahunas have more awakened minds than the average 'civilized' person dwelling in the West today who is so proud of the achievements of our technological civilization, you would be right.
 The mind of the ordinary animal, from the cat to the tiger and the dog to the deer is not so very different from the lower mind of the average man or woman of low understanding, whose Higher Self is almost fast asleep on earth.
-We have pointed this out before in several of our articles, notably in our Occult Studies Course.
+We have pointed this out before in several of our articles, notably in part six of our Occult Studies Course.

 Music: the highest of all Arts

 It is necessary that the Higher Self—the Mind of Light—should awaken here on earth, but the results of this awakening may be somewhat alarming at times.
 Take, for example, the mind of a musician and what can issue from it.
 It is comforting and elevating to listen to real music, captured by the Higher Self of a great composer and put into understandable form for us who listen to his works, such as we discuss in our article on the Magic of Music.
 But it is a very different matter when our ears are tortured by having to listen to some of the music that comes under the category of 'Heavy Metal', 'Punk Rock' and 'Rap'!
 For then we hear the distorted, nightmarish noise the less evolved composers have captured in the lower planes of the Astral World.
-Occult science teaches us that we all bring the gifts—or curses—of the worlds from which we come to Earth, for us to use or misuse according to our capacities.
+Occult science teaches us that we all bring the gifts—or curses—of the higher or lower planes from which we come to Earth, for us to use or misuse according to our capacities.

 The Mind of Light, when awake, tries at all times to avoid the shadows cast by the Dark.
 But bear in mind that only the few who are awake are able to hear and appreciate the harmonies of Heaven.
 Men and women who are mired in the mud of the material and neither know nor care for anything higher than the cacophony we mentioned above, cannot hear these melodies, nor understand them when the great musicians translate them into the earthly idiom.
 Shakespeare knew this well, for he tells us in his play The Merchant of Venice: